Make Mine Music: Home media

 Make Mine Music was originally released on home video in Japan on October 21, 1985.
 All of its segments (except for Without You and The Martins and the Coys) had been released on home video in the US since they were shown on The Magical World of Disney television series and/or released only as shorts.

 Casey at the Bat was featured on the VHS release of Disney's Tall Tales in 1985.

+Blue Bayou was featured on the Disney’s Greatest Lullabies Part Two VHS.

-Blue Bayou, All the Cats Join In, Two Silhouettes, After You've Gone and The Whale Who Wanted To Sing At The Met were featured on the VHS, The Wonderful World of Disney: Music for Everybody in 1986.
+All the Cats Join In, Two Silhouettes, After You've Gone and The Whale Who Wanted To Sing At The Met (along with Stokowski’s original recording of Claire de Lune) were featured on the VHS compilation The Wonderful World of Disney: Music for Everybody in 1986.

 Peter and the Wolf was first released on the Storybook Classics VHS in 1982 and eventually joined the Walt Disney Mini Classics series (along with Willie the Operatic Whale) and the Favorite Stories collection.

 Johnnie Fedora and Alice Bluebonnet was released on laserdisc in 1999 as part of The Disneyland Anthology 3 disc box-set, as it was a segment of the Adventures in Fantasy episode on side 5.

 The actual film was released on VHS and DVD on June 6, 2000 under the Walt Disney Gold Classic Collection line.
-They edited this release to remove The Martins and the Coys, which contained comic gunplay not suitable for children, as well as editing out the sexualized imagery in All the Cats Join In.
+They edited this release to remove The Martins and the Coys, which contained comic gunplay that they deemed not suitable for children, as well as editing out the sexualized imagery in All the Cats Join In.

 Outside of North America, Make Mine Music has been largely unavailable on DVD and VHS.
 It has, however, been available in Scandinavia on both VHS (1983) and DVD (2006) and since 2013 on DVD in the UK (unrestored, albeit with The Martins and the Coys intact, but still editing out the sexualized imagery in All the Cats Join In).
 This and The Adventures of Ichabod and Mr. Toad are the only two major Disney animated films never to see a release on Region 4 DVD in Australia; however, the latter did get a VHS release.

-As of 2022, Make Mine Music is the only film in the Disney animated canon that is not available on Disney+.
+As of 2025, Make Mine Music is the only Walt Disney Animation Studios feature film that is not available on Disney+.

-After staying in the Disney Vault for 21 years, Disney released Make Mine Music and Melody Time for the first time ever on Blu-ray, through their Disney Movie Club website on November 2, 2021.
+Disney released Make Mine Music and Melody Time for the first time ever on Blu-ray, through their Disney Movie Club website on November 2, 2021.
 Despite explicit reports by Disney's customer service confirming this release would be uncut and mentioning that the release would include all ten musical segments, the actual discs contained the 2000 censored version of the film.

 Reception

 Box office

-The film grossed $2,085,000 in domestic rentals from the United States and Canada.
-Cumulatively, it grossed $3,275,000 in worldwide rentals.
+The film grossed $70,000 in its first week at the Globe Theatre in New York City.
+It went on to earn $2,085,000 in theatrical rentals from the United States and Canada.
+Cumulatively, it earned $3,275,000 in worldwide rentals.